once27/task_manager/README.md

 > ⚠️ This project is in active development and currently focuses on backend API functionality.
 Frontend will follow soon.

 ---
+# Task Manager

+A JIRA-inspired app for managing tasks and projects.

+---

 ## 🚀 Tech Stack